Football clubs get their social media tactics spot on

 Twitter is a social media platform where people don’t take themselves too seriously, and they expect brands to follow suit.
 They expect them to be reactive, a little bit cheeky but above all funny.
 Even those who try to maintain a modicum of seriousness – think politicians – are occasionally inclined to escape their self-imposed shackles and be a bit mischievous.

 So, who is ‘winning’ at Twitter then?
 Maybe a supermarket?
 Or a clothing brand?
 Perhaps a fast food chain?
-No, it’s actually football teams who are storming into a half time lead.
+No, it’s actually football teams who are storming into a half time lead with their social media tactics.
 Dedicated club profiles are nothing new, but there has been a shift in approach from the people entrusted to sit behind the keyboard.

 Whether you’re a fan of 22 people kicking a ball of air around for 90 minutes or not, their efforts deserve some attention and brands could learn a lot from their new lease of life.